-Ionic bonding is a type of chemical bond that is based on the force of attraction between oppositely charged ions (Coulomb-force, electrostatic force).
+Ionic bonding is a type of chemical bond that is based on the force of attraction between oppositely-charged ions (Coulomb-force, electrostatic force).
 Due to the ionic bond, there occurs a regular arrangement of ions, which is also called ionic crystal.
-If a solid is built up by ions, it is then a so it is a salt.
-They are weaker and less stable, but still abide by the octet rule.
+If a solid is built up by ions, then it is considered a salt.
+They are weaker and less stable but still abide by the octet rule.
 Common table salt (NaCl) is formed by ionic bonds.

-- First ions are formed then the ions are attracted by their opposite charge.
+- First ions are formed when the ions are attracted by their opposite charge.

 - Sodium (Na) has 1 valence electron – could lose 1 (easy) or gain 7 (difficult).